jtackaberry/reaticulate/reabank.md

 [-][type][@channel][:arg1[,arg2]][%filter_program]
 ```

-Where elements enclosed in square brackets is optional, and where:
+Where elements enclosed in square brackets are optional, and where:

 * Output events prefixed with `-` don't affect the routing of future MIDI events.
 Otherwise, if channels